NathanaelSpecht/Engine/docs/API.md

 - [ ] State machines meant for dialogue, animation, event chains, gui, network connections, and ai.
 Anything with more than two states that needs simple logic for switching between them.
-- [ ] Transform functions between 3D and 2D space.
-Translate, scale, rotate,
+- [ ] Transform functions for linear algebra.
+Translate, scale, rotate, and project between coordinate spaces.
-and project.
-- [ ] Rendering functions for text and sprite animations.
 - [ ] Music function wrappers around SDL's audio functions.
 Is meant as quality of life improvement.
+- [ ] 2D Rendering functions for text and sprite animations.
-- [ ] World, scene, object, hitbox, entity, and vehicle modeling.
-3D model of the game world, disparate from the process used to render it.
-Compatible with state machines.
+- [ ] 2D world, scene, object, hitbox, entity, and vehicle modeling.
+2D model
+of the game world, disparate from the process used to render it.

+Future Behaviors:
 - [ ] Network function wrappers around the network sockets.
 Is meant as quality of life improvement.
+- [ ] 3D rendering functions for textured polygon meshes and 3D animations.
+- [ ] 3D world, scene, object, hitbox, entity, and vehicle modeling.
+3D model
+of the game world, disparate from the process used to render it.

 TIS functions return a value if they do not allocate memory.
 If a function allocates memory, then you must give the address of the pointer to that memory.